thxvatsal/JS-notes/Day 4/README.md

 # Hello, Amazing Learners!

 Today, we learnt about DOM Manipulation.
+And we also built a [Counter-Application](https://github.com/vatsal-boy/JS-notes/tree/main/Day%204/Counter-Application)

 ## DOM Manipulation